Find Trade Colleges

 Ivy Tech Community College undergraduate students pay an average of $8,927 in tuition and fees each year.

-In addition to its great value ranking, CVTC is in the top 15% of all schools on our Best Mechanical Engineering Associate Degree Trade Schools in the Great Lakes Region list.
+CVTC also claimed a spot on our Best Mechanical Engineering Associate Degree Trade Schools in the Great Lakes Region list.
+It’s in the top 15% of all schools in this category.

 Read full report on Mechanical Engineering Technology at Chippewa Valley Technical College

 With a ranking of #6, Stark State College did quite well on this year’s best value schools for mechanical engineering technology students working on their associate degree.
-Located in the large suburb of North Canton, Stark State College is a public school with a large student population.
+Located in the large suburb of North Canton, Stark State College is a public school with a fairly large student population.

 Read full report on Mechanical Engineering Technology at Stark State College

-Youngstown State University came in at #7 in this year’s edition of the Best Value Mechanical Engineering Associate Degree Schools in the Great Lakes Region ranking.
-Located in the city of Youngstown, Youngstown State University is a public college with a large student population.
+Youngstown State University did quite well in this year’s ranking of the best places for mechanical engineering technology students to get a associate degree.
+It came in at #7 on the list.
+Located in the small city of Youngstown, Youngstown State University is a public school with a large student population.

-Ferris State University did quite well in this year’s ranking of the best places for mechanical engineering technology students to get a associate degree.
-It came in at #8 on the list.
-Ferris is a fairly large public school located in the town of Big Rapids.
+With a ranking of #8, Ferris State University did quite well on this year’s best value schools for mechanical engineering technology students working on their associate degree.
+Ferris is a fairly large public school located in the distant town of Big Rapids.

 The average tuition and fees for an out-of-state undergraduate student at Ferris are $13,608 a year.